inconvergent/gridfont/README.md

      e   n   q

 Any integer after a direction command is interpreted as the length of the step, otherwise the step size is 1.
+You can also use two integers separated by a comma.
+For instance `q2,3` will move the cursor two steps to the right, and three steps down.
+Similarly `Q2,3` will move the cursor two steps left, and three steps up.

 ### Absolute moves